Ōtake stable: History

 In July 2010, Ōtake, the former Takatōriki, was dismissed from the Sumo Association for his involvement in a scandal over illegal betting.
-The stable was taken over by the former jūryō wrestler Dairyū, a former disciple of Taihō who had been working as a coach at the stable under the name Futagoyama.
+The stable was taken over by the former wrestler Dairyū, a former disciple of Taihō who had been working as a coach at the stable under the name Futagoyama.
 In 2013, the Egyptian Ōsunaarashi reached the top division in 2013 but he was forced to retire in March 2018 after being caught driving without a license.

 The stable is known for always recruiting interesting profiles.
 One of its wrestlers, Ginseizan, is a former speed skater and another former wrestler, Tsuyukusa, a Polish-Japanese wrestler, was a former soccer player and translator.
 After Ōsunaarashi's retirement, the stable put a stop to recruiting foreign wrestlers.

 In January 2018, a grandson of Taihō, Kōnosuke Naya, joined the stable.
-Naya was promoted to jūryō for the January 2021 tournament and changed his name to Ōhō.
-He is the second member of the stable to reach jūryō since the former Dairyū took over as head coach, following Ōsunaarashi.
-Another grandson of Taihō, Mudohō Kōsei, joined in November 2019 and was promoted to jūryō for the May 2025 tournament.
-A third, Naya Takamori, joined in March 2020 but has not achieved sekitori status.
+Naya was promoted to for the January 2021 tournament and changed his name to Ōhō.
+He is the second member of the stable to reach since the former Dairyū took over as head coach, following Ōsunaarashi.
+Another grandson of Taihō, Mudohō, joined in November 2019 and was promoted to for the May 2025 tournament.
+A third, Naya, joined in March 2020 but has not achieved status.